Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Pediatric Use

 The safety and effectiveness of EVRYSDI in pediatric patients (neonates and older) have been established.
-Use of EVRYSDI for SMA is supported by evidence from adequate and well controlled studies of EVRYSDI in patients 2 months of age and older with SMA.
+Use of EVRYSDI for SMA is supported by evidence from adequate and well-controlled studies of EVRYSDI in patients 2 months of age and older with SMA.
 Use of EVRYSDI for SMA in patients 2 months of age and younger is supported by pharmacokinetic and safety data from pediatric patients 16 days and older, and pharmacokinetic modeling and simulation to identify the dosing regimen [see CLINICAL PHARMACOLOGY and Clinical Studies].

 Juvenile Animal Toxicity Data